franklegolasyoung/franklegolasyoung/README.md

 ---

-- 🔭 I’m currently working as a Cyber Security Research Engineer in ST Engineering in Singapore.
+- 🔭 I’m currently working as a Cyber Security Research Engineer in Singapore.

 - 🌱 I’m currently learning LLM.
 <!-- - 👯 I’m looking to collaborate on ...